How to Setup Jenkins Build Agents on Kubernetes Pods

 Note: If you use managed services like GKE cluster, you can get all the cluser details from the GKE dashboard.

-We have already created the service account in the devops-tools namespace.
-We need to get the token from the service account.
+We have created the service account and assigned a secret token to the devops-tools namespace.
+We need to get the token from the secret.

 Execute the following commands to retrieve the secret name from the service account.